wrecker-of-code/hello-world-python/README.md

 The main files in this repository are:

 * `Dockerfile` specifies how the application is built and packaged
-* `k8s/deployment.yaml` contains a templated Kubernetes manifest, with additional annotations for configuring Ambassador
+* `k8s/deployment.yaml` contains a templated Kubernetes manifest for the application
-* `service.yaml` contains values (typically configured by a developer) that will be instantiated into the Kubernetes manifest
 * `app.py` is the actual Python/Flask application
+* `scripts/` contains scripts for building and deploying the application

 # License